pousse-cafe/pousse-cafe.github.io/documentation.md

 The implementation of some of above Command listeners has been omitted for conciseness sake.
 It essentially consists in retrieving an Aggregate from storage, calling an operation on it and storing the updated Aggregate.
 The operation then adds the expected Domain Events.

+## Replay Domain Events and Commands

+In Pousse-Café terminology, Domain Events and Commands are called *Consequences* (because they are created following an interaction, so they are the consequence of something).
+Pousse-Café provides a component called the *Consequence Replayer*.
+This component can be used to replay a Consequence i.e. submit it again to be handled by listeners.
+If the Consequence was already handled successfully by a listener, it will not be handled again.
+The only listeners that will handle it again are the ones who failed to consume the consequence up to that moment.
+The Consequence Replayer can be retrieved from Meta-Application Context using the `getConsequenceReplayer` method.
+Below an example of usage of the Consequence Replayer where a Consequence with ID `consequenceId` is replayed:

+    context.getConsequenceReplayer().replayConsequence("consequenceId");

+To replay all consequences that were not successfully consumed by a listener, you can also call `replayAllFailedConsequences` which takes no argument.

+Finally, in order to access the consumption failures, the *Consumption Failure Repository*, available via the Meta-Application
+Context, gives access to the list of failed consumptions.

+    context.getConsumptionFailureRepository().findAllConsumptionFailures();

+The returned list contains objects of class `ConsumptionFailure`.
+There is one entry per Consequence which consumption failed for at least 1 listener.